home

 Q12.)
 How do you stay motivated?

 A12.)
-I always believe and focus on my finish line!
+I always believe and focus on my finish line.

+I believe in alternative therapies and meditation.
+I also can still remember and feel the pain from being morbidly obese, that alone keeps me motivated.
 The support network of my family and friends around me is very important too, and helpful in so many ways.

 Q13.)
 Was it for medical requirements or just vanity reasons why you are having surgeries?